Noorts/DLSA-Experiments/README.md

 Note: the `elapsed_time` and `computation_time` measurements are stored in the result files in **milliseconds**.

+### Competition

+The Competition directory contains results produced for the class competition.
+This directory in addition to the contents mentioned in the DAS5 section above, also has a subdirectory with the sequence alignment results.
+Note that for these results the top-k parameter was set to 5, and due to the CLI's result processing multiple runs have appended to the same file (thus there are more than 5 results in the file).

 ### Plotting

 Contains the code used to create the plots contained in the report.